Other support for people who misuse alcohol or drugs, their families and professionals.

 FRANK is the national drugs information helpline for young people, parents and carers.
 This site provides information about specific drugs, the effects of drugs and alcohol on the body, and links to service providers.
 The site includes fun activities to aid readers' learning and allows readers to contact staff at FRANK.

 Ala-teen is part of the Al-Anon fellowship and is for young people, aged twelve to seventeen (inclusive), who are affected by a problem drinker.
 Ala-teen members share their ideas and experience in order to gain a better understanding of alcoholism; they learn to accept it as an illness and so lessen its impact on their lives.
 By removing their preoccupation with the drinker's behaviour they are able to focus on their own development and sense of identity.

-WUU2 is a website, designed by young people across the city, with information on places to go, things to do and people to talk to.
+Youth zone has lots of information on places to go, things to do and people to talk to.
 If you are 13 to 19 and want to know what's going on, this is the link for you.
 The site also includes an information directory provided by Salford Children's Information Project.

 Achieve Salford Recovery Services provides confidential services, opportunities, treatments and therapies for people seeking help in tackling their own drug use, or that of a loved one aged 25 and over.
 They offer information, support and advice to aid you in your recovery.
 They also give aftercare support, to help you remain drug and alcohol free.